-A life cycle assessment or LCA, is a tool to measure the carbon footprint of a product by measuring its environmental impact, from its production to its consumption to its disposal.
+A life cycle assessment or LCA, is a tool to measure the environmental impact of a product including its carbon footprint, from its production to its consumption to its disposal.
 This farm-to-fridge analysis goes across all phases of our milk’s lifecycle.
 It starts with what our cows eat and spans from our factories to milk delivery to the empty carton.
 It even includes spilled milk!

 Our journey starts here